 If the pulse forming network is having low impedance the rise time of the pumping pulse may be of the order of few nsec.
 When the discharge pulse is fired the plasma electrons get heated suddenly to a high value within about 5-10 nsec because of the process of acceleration of electrons by the electric field generated by pump pulse.
 As time passes the plasma electrons undergo collisions with other particles and discharge tube wall and consequently start getting cooled.
 We have studied the temporal behavior of the spectral emission of the discharge pulse from the knowledge of radial profiles of spectral emission[10].
 And decay time is assumed to be of the order of 120 nsec.
-In most of the CVL systems the temporal behaviour of the electron temperature is assumed to be given by the expression.
+In most of the CVL systems the heating time is shorter than the cooling time τ .
+The temporal behavior of the electron temperature is assumed to be given by the expression

-$T0 = Tinio \exp(-t/\tau) \quad -----(1)$
+$$T_0 = T{inio} \exp(-t/\tau) \qquad (1)$$

-Where Tinio is the initial electron temperature at the axis i.e. the electron temperature when the discharge pulse is fired and the plasma gets heated to maximum temperature.
-T0 is the temperature at the axis of the discharge tube at the time t.
-The temperature T0 at the axis at any time t may be obtained using equation (1).
+Where T{inio} is the initial electron temperature at the axis i.e. the electron temperature when the discharge pulse is fired and the plasma gets heated to maximum temperature.
+T_0 is the temperature at the axis of the discharge tube at the time t.
+The temperature T_0 at the axis at any time t may be obtained using equation (1).

-III.
+IV.
 RESULTS AND DISCUSSION

-We compute the temporal profiles of the spectral emission of the discharge for the initial electron temperature Tinto = 2, 4, 6, 8, and 10 eV and the results are displayed in the figures.
+We compute the temporal profiles of the spectral emission of the discharge for the initial electron temperature $T{into} = 2, 4, 6, 8$, and 10 eV and the results are displayed in the figures.
 1, 2, 3, 4 and 5 respectively.
 For the low initial electron temperature (2eV) the radial profile of the spectral emission is almost Gaussian in shape and remains Gaussian during the building up of complete output pulse.
 Initially the peak intensity is low, then it increase reaches its maximum value and then go on decreasing.
-When the electron temperature at the axis is 4eV theradial and temporal profiles change their shapes.
-In the leading portion of the beam the profile shows dip at the axis and two side peaks.
-In the lagging portion of the pulse the radial profiles are flat.
-The dip at the axis is exhibited for about 25 nsec after the laser pulse starts building up after firing of the pumping pulse.

 Figure 1.
-Temporal and Spatial distribution of laser output power for initial electron temperature Tin=2eV
+Temporal and Spatial distribution of laser output power for initial electron temperature T{in} =2eV